Hubble tension and small-scale inhomogeneities on light propagation: The ZKDR approximation

 \section{The ZKDR approximation}

 We first recall the optical scalar equation in the geometric optics approximation \citep{1992grle.book.....S}:

 where we neglect the optical shear.
 Here $A$ refers to the beam cross section area, $s$ is an affine parameter describing the null geodesics, $k^\alpha$ is the tangent vector to the surface of propagation of the light ray and $R_{\alpha \beta}$ is the Ricci tensor.
 If we assume a universe with presureless matter and a cosmological constant, in comoving and synchronous coordinates, then $R_{\alpha \beta} k^\alpha k^\beta=\kappa \rho_m k^0 k^0$.
 As mentioned earlier, the key assumption of the ZKDR approximation is that a mass fraction $\alpha$ of the total matter in the Universe is smoothly distributed while a fraction $1-\alpha$ is bound in galaxies.
+In other words, $\alpha$ represents the fraction of matter homogeneously distributed within the beam.
+This parameter takes values between 0 and 1 with distinct physical interpretations: when it equals 0, all matter exists in clustered form (empty beam condition), whereas a value of 1 indicates a completely homogeneous matter distribution (filled beam condition).
 Noting that the angular diameter distance $D_A$ is proportional to $\sqrt{A}$, Eq. \ref{Da} turns into the ZKDR equation: